solarseller.com alternative energy by John Drake Services, Inc. | home

 of aluminum and has a steel rack.

-For a liquid alcohol stove I have a couple of suggestions.
+![]() For a small camping/backpacking liquid alcohol stove I have a few

 The first is the Trangia or Silva type stove design.